Skip to main content

 Result

-The dripping stopped and the airflow returned to its pre-service strength.
-Both faults traced back to the reassembly, not to any damage from the wash itself.
+The rubbing noise stopped and the airflow returned to its pre-service strength.
+Both symptoms traced back to the wheel's position on the shaft, not to any part damaged during the wash.

 What we were told

 The aircon worked fine before the chemical servicing.
-Afterward, water dripped from the front and the cooling felt weaker.
-The servicing company was called back but insisted the work was done correctly.
+Afterward, a soft rubbing noise appeared during operation and the airflow felt noticeably weaker.
+The servicing company was called back but insisted the work had been done correctly.

 What we checked